Top 10 Food Ideas For Your 16-Month-Old Baby

 1. Pumpkin puree: A pumpkin puree would be a simple and wholesome recipe for your baby.
 Take a fresh pumpkin, peel it and chop into chunks.
 Boil the pumpkin chunks until they are tender and then add it to the blender and blend it into a smooth consistency.
 You can also add a pinch of seasoning and serve.

 1. Steamed broccoli florets: To make this, just cut broccoli into small florets, and steam it for around six minutes.
-Take the florets in a bowl, drizzle some olive oil or butter with some seasonings and serve it as a finger food or as a side dish.
+Take the florets in a bowl, drizzle some olive oil or butter with some seasonings to turn it into one of the most delicious side dishes or finger foods for toddlers.

 Frequently Asked Questions